Did you know almost a third of UK workers claim they have poor work-life balance?

-Many office buildings in West Yorkshire like us at HUB26 have gym facilities onsite such as FIT26, so if you’re lucky enough to work in a place like this, you should be encouraging your employees to use it regularly.
+Many business centres have onsite gym facilities, so if you’re lucky enough to work in a place that offers this, you should be encouraging your employees to use it regularly.

 To achieve a positive work-life balance you must start with the basics; fuelling your body with a nutritious and balanced diet.
 Consuming healthy food not only increases your energy levels and brainpower but even improves your ability to concentrate and handle stress, positively affecting your sense of well-being.

 It’s important to try to keep your mealtimes consistent, try to eat with others and away from your desk.
 Many office buildings have lounges that employees should be encouraged to use to get away from the office and socialise.

 Socialising is critical in creating a healthy work-life balance.
 All employees should have the chance to relax, network and catch-up away from their desk.